parseablehq/parseable/README.md

   <br>
 </h4>

-Parseable is an efficient and scalable log storage and management platform.
-Cloud native by design, Parseable ensures ease of deployment and use.
-It is compatible with standard logging agents like FluentBit, LogStash etc. With object storage as primary storage for Parseable, you get seamless scale and flexibility for ever growing log data.
-Parseable also offers a builtin, intuitive GUI for log query and analysis.

-## Why Parseable

-* Developer first platform, designed for ease of use and flexibility.
-* Log data stored as [Parquet](https://parquet.apache.org) - columnar, open data format, designed for analytics.
-* Stateless, index free design with object storage as primary storage.
-* SDK less, simple REST API calls for log ingestion.
+Parseable is a cloud native, log storage and analysis platform.
+Parseable is written in Rust and can be deployed on Baremetal, VMs, Containers (Kubernetes).

+Parseable is designed to ensure index-free ingests log data via HTTP POST calls and exposes a query API to search and analyze logs.
+It is compatible with logging agents like FluentBit, LogStash, FileBeat among others.
+So, you can point existing logging agents to Parseable.

+Parseable ships with a GUI to query and analyze logs.

 ## Features

+[x] Highly compressed log data storage with [Parquet](https://parquet.apache.org).
-* SQL compatible API for querying log data.
+[x] Use standard SQL for querying log data.
+[x] Auto inferred schema for log streams.
-* Intuitive dashboard to parse and query the log data.
+[x] Dashboard to query the log data.
-* Bring your own analytics platform for deeper analysis of log data.
-* Auto inferred schema.
+[x] Compatible with existing logging agents.
+[x] Scale with scaling up the node.
+[ ] Configurable alerting.
+[ ] Distributed, multi-node cluster.
+[ ] Log data visualization via Parseable UI.
+[ ] Access control for users and groups.
+[ ] Log data retention and export.
+[ ] Kafka plugin to ingest log data.
+[ ] Grafana plugin to visualize log data.
+[ ] Anomaly detection within log data.

 ## Getting Started